 Step 2: Create account holder

-To get updates about the verification status and results, you can:
+To get updates about the failed verification and the corresponding error codes, you can:

 - Listen to the balancePlatform.accountHolder.updated or